What Are Orbs? Paranormal, Dust Or Something Else?

 This phenomenon really dates back to an earlier, less scientific era of ghost hunting and paranormal investigation, and was spurred on by the introduction of the first consumer camcorders to include night vision capability, which became widely available by the early 2000s.

-While most aspects of the paranormal, such as the use of Ouija boards, EMF meters and cold spots are regarded to be paranormally proven, orbs are debated and split the paranormal world.
+While most aspects of the paranormal, such as the use of Ouija boards, EMF meters and cold spots are regarded by many to be paranormally proven, orbs are debated and split the paranormal world.
 Today many paranormal investigators simply put orbs down to a camera anomaly rather than paranormal evidence.

 Those who believe say the orbs are a manifestation of an unknown energy and are said to emit their own light.
 Orbs have been captured which appear to be many different colours, although they are most often pure white or transparent.
 They either appear on their own, or in groups, clustered together.

 Sometimes, people even claim to be able to see human faces in the orbs, although this is simply an example of pareidolia, our subconscious tendency to turn random patterns into identifiable objects, such as 'the man on the moon'.

 Paranormal investigators have even categorised the different colours, for example it's thought that white orbs are a positive energy, while red suggests a protective spirit is present, and black signals the presence of a negative or angry entity.
 As these orbs are said to be the result of an energy that we don't yet understand, quite how investigators had jumped to a conclusion about these differing colours is unclear.

 A growing number of people within the paranormal community are coming to terms with the fact that orbs can be explained as being normal, rather than paranormal, and it's thanks to the overwhelming amount of evidence that has been offered up to debunk the paranormal claims.

 Everyone from amateur ghost hunters, to members of the public, camera manufactures and even scientists have had their say on the phenomenon.